bacf5/time-converter-promiedos/README.md

 ## Description

-Changes the time from GMT-3 to CEST in the Promiedos.com.ar website for Argentinians living abroad.
+Changes the time from GMT-3 to ~~CEST~~ your local time in the Promiedos.com.ar website for Argentinians living abroad.

 ## Motivation